 After a bit of thought I devised a pretty simple mounting solution.

 Yes, that is, a piece of angle iron tack welded to the end of a piece of box steel.
-I wanted a nice uniform 90 around the frame rail and this was the best way I could get one with the tools I had available.
+I wanted a nice uniform 90 around the frame rail and this was the best way I could achieve that with the tools I had available.

 That piece above was a quick functional prototype of the idea.
 I beat it all to hell to ensure that the mount wouldn’t fall off as I went down the road.